Rebaccamin/triple_retriever/README.md

    After each hop, we use **query_generator** to fuse the retrieved triple knowledge into the last-hop query to generate a new query for next hop retriever.

-   Specifically, for the original dataset lack of grounded intermediate query for the query generator training, we simulate [GoldEn](https://github.com/qipeng/golden-retriever) to generate the ground intermedidate query.
+   Specifically, as the original dataset lacks of grounded supervison of intermediate query for the query generator training, we simulate [GoldEn](https://github.com/qipeng/golden-retriever) to generate the ground intermedidate query.

 ## Dataset:
 1. [HotpotQA](https://hotpotqa.github.io/).
 2. [Wikihop](https://qangaroo.cs.ucl.ac.uk/).
    As this dataset is only contain the input NL query and grounded answer to the query.
 We generate the grounded documents by ourselves.
-According to its paper, they provided a set of support documents, which contain the exact clue to fetch the answer.
-We generate the hop 1 grounded document by the subject entity in the question.
+According to its [paper](https://transacl.org/ojs/index.php/tacl/article/viewFile/1325/299), they provided a set of support documents, which contain the exact clue to fetch the answer.
+We generate the hop grounded document by the subject entity in the question.